FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 ---

 ### 1.2.3.
 Read Channels
-To read the channels we just set, simply configure the `Read Channels` step to read the three motor channels:\
+To read the channels we just set,  configure the `Read Channels` step to read the three motor channels:\
 ![img_23.png](img_23.png)\
 You can now run the protocol by confirming the configuration with `OK` and then pressing the `run` button.\
 ![img_24.png](img_24.png)\